JamieH01/zula/README.md

 Note that aliases only apply to the first command parameter, they will not expand when used as arguments.
 ### Binds
 zula allows you to bind any command to run when pressing `Alt + <key>`.
+### Pipes
+Currently, the only supported operator in zula is `&&`, which will run each command sequentially and stop if one errors.

 ## Configuration
 zulas main configuration file is found in `$ZULA_CONFIG/.zularc`.
 If this enviroment variable is not set, it defaults to `$XDG_CONFIG_HOME/zula`.
 It currently supports: